QazmoQwerty/trex/docs/trex-spec.md

 **0 indices**

 Does nothing.
-This is used to express the value of the argument string.
+This is used to express the value of the argument.

 ```
 >>> foo => []